 In the first two weeks of the program, participants meet with their faculty mentors and develop a specific question or issue related to the uses and effects of a particular medication.
 The teams then perform a thorough review of the literature and develop an in-depth description of the research question.
 Participants who are 18 years and older will also experience clinical medicine firsthand by shadowing a physician on hospital rounds.

-During weeks 3–8, the teams develop a thesis consisting of a description of the research question, aims, methods, figures/tables, results, and discussion for their specific project.
+During the in-person weeks, the teams develop a thesis consisting of a description of the research question, aims, methods, figures/tables, results, and discussion for their specific project.
 Throughout this time, a medical writer provides tutorials on developing a scientific manuscript, a statistician provides lectures in applied statistics and works with students to analyze data, and Duke medicine and pediatrics faculty members give lectures on neonatology, antimicrobial therapy, and pharmacoepidemiology.
 The program also includes a medical ethics seminar on the responsible conduct of research.

 To review progress and ensure the scientific validity of their work, program participants meet with their mentors weekly.
 At the conclusion of the program, teams do a formal presentation and complete a written thesis of their project.
 The papers are included in articles submitted to peer-reviewed scientific journals, meaning that the participants have the potential of having their work published.